 • Require or request a person to furnish information that pertains to age, or require or request a person to undergo a physical examination, unless the exam is to determine fitness for employment (see Physical Exams in this section).

-• Seek and obtain age-related information for purposes of making a job decision, information from any source, unless for the purpose of compliance with any rule, regulation, or ...
+• Seek and obtain age-related information for purposes of making a job decision, information from any source, unless for the purpose of compliance with any rule, regulation, or law of the ...